Powerlearnproject/se-day1-assignment-emma-obelenge/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
 1. Requirement analysis and gathering: This includes figuring out what the software must do and recording it.
 2. Design: This has to do with developing the architecture and design guidelines that will direct the process of development.
-3. Coding (implementation): This is the Writing of the code in accordance with the design specifications.
+3. Coding (implementation): This is the Writing of the code by the design specifications.
 4. Testing: Here, checking that the program functions as intended and addressing any issues is done.
 5. Deployment: This has to do with software release for use in a production setting.
 Maintenance: This is the adding of features, repairing bugs, and updating the program to meet changing needs.